Parking & Disposal Permit Information

 Parking/Beach Permits are necessary to park at Southold Town beaches and road endings that require a Southold Town permit.
 Certain beaches belong to the park districts and do not come under Southold Town jurisdiction.
 Please see Guide to North Fork Parks and Beaches for more information on both the town beaches and park district beaches.

 New Suffolk Beach is located on Jackson Street in New Suffolk and provides lifeguards and beach attendants.
-A boat launching ramp and ample parking facilities are available by town permit only.
+A boat launching ramp and ample parking facilities are available by resident town parking permit only.

 Town Beach is located on the North Road (Route 48) in Southold, overlooking the sound.
 This is the most used town-owned beach.
 Facilities include restrooms, playground, a picnic area and a beach wheelchair for disabled patrons.
 Parking by Southold Town permit only.
 The beach has lifeguards and beach attendants are on duty during the summer.